Guardrails to ensure Chatbots remain Safe and Accurate

 print(f" - {metric}: {score:.2f}")

-, and brand_safety
+, this brand_safety

-Tuning Guardrail Thresholds
+Tuning Guardrail Thresholds (click to expand)

 Guardrail thresholds determine how strict your system is, so finding the right balance is important.